 Birds Nest Fungi

 Birds Nest Fungi are a small group of saprophytic fungi that have a unique way of reproducing.
 As their common name suggests they look like small bird nests complete with eggs.
 In fact, the nest is a splash cup that is light to dark brown, green or white on the outside, and white, grey or brown on the inside, depending on the species.
 Read More….

 Black Urn Fungi

 Black Urn Fungi is found at higher elevations in the Pacific Northwest.
 It is native to western North America and Asia.
 It is a non-edible mushroom species but not fatal if eaten.
-The black urn fungus was first described in 1928 as a unique fungi growing on conifer wood debris.
+The black urn fungus was first described in 1928 as a unique fungus growing on conifer wood debris.
 It begins development under snow and reaches maturity as the snow melts.
 Read More….

 Bleeding Tooth Mushroom

 The Bleeding Tooth Mushroom can be found in the Pacific Northwest, it resides mostly in coniferous forests.
 The Bleeding Tooth can also be found in Europe and a few other areas in the far east.
 When you first see the bleeding tooth, you will be amazed at the red color, looks so much like blood, but look more closely and it becomes obvious that the fungus is producing the red fluids through its own small pores.
 Read More….

 The Bluing Psilocybe Mushroom grows all over the Pacific Northwest.
 The cap is wide and slightly convex but as the mushroom matures, the cap becomes nearly flat with a wavy edge.
 The cap is also sticky, moist, and smooth with a dark chestnut brown color fading to an almost tan color.
 The cap, along with the stem bruise blue when touched.
 The bluing is very intense and sudden.
 Read More….